 Only show to win best musical after closing: Hallelujah, Baby!
 (1968).
 The show, which starred Leslie Uggams, won the Tony on April 21.
 It had closed on Jan.
 13.

-Only shows that have won best revival of a musical twice: The King and I and La Cage Aux Folles.
-Note: Kiss Me, Kate will join the list if it wins this year.
-A 2000 revival won in this category.
+Only shows that have won best revival of a musical twice: Rodgers & Hammerstein’s The King and I and Jerry Herman’s La Cage Aux Folles.

 Performers with the most nominations: Chita Rivera and Julie Harris (10).
 In addition, both performers have won special awards for lifetime achievement.